coderefinery/train-the-trainer/content/03-teaching-style.md

     to the learner’s social identity and are the hardest to change.

+HPC carpentry workshops are aimed at  *Novice* and **competent practitioners** of HPC

 CodeRefinery workshops are aimed for researchers and/or Research Software Engineers or anyone who codes (in any programming language) on a regular basus.
 In that sense, our learners are not novices but **competent practitioners**.

 They often use version control, write code in different programming languages and very often are familiar with the command line.
 Some have attended Carpentries workshops but very often developed their programming skills on their own.
 Therefore, they may have misconceptions.
 That is why it is important to get accurate feedback.